 The advantage to services that are intended for you to purchase the apparel is that your closet gets a permanent upgrade.
 The pieces you decide to keep are yours, no worrying about sending them back at a certain deadline or hidden fees.
 One drawback to these services is that if the subscriber does not pick anything to keep from the box, typically there is a subscription fee that still needs to be paid.

 When it comes to renting services, there is no major commitment.
 Services that provide formalwear benefit from this type of business.
 This structure also seemingly provides a lot of freedom to subscribers who can change up their wardrobe without the hefty cost of new clothes.
 Consumers who are green-friendly will also appreciate this feature.

 Popular renting apparel services include:

-Additionally, clothing subscription services, in general, do well because of the stylists that many of them provide.
-Style does not come natural to everyone, and stylists are able to guide subscribers in the right direction.
-Services vary on how in depth the stylist questionnaire is and how much leeway is given in terms of choices.
+Additionally, clothing and apparel subscription services, in general, do well because of the stylists that many of them provide.
+Style does not come naturally to everyone, and stylists are able to guide subscribers in the right direction.
+Services vary on how in-depth the stylist questionnaire is and how much leeway is given in terms of choices.